imsdev/ims-devops-zosmf-catalog-managedacb/README.md

 **Overview**

-With the IMS catalog  workflow you can rapidly provision the catalog using the IBM® z/OS® Management Facility (z/OSMF)
+With the IMS setupCatalogManagedACB.xml workflow you can rapidly provision the catalog with [managed ACBs](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_catalog_acb_mgmt.htm) using the IBM® z/OS® Management Facility (z/OSMF)

+IMS can manage the runtime application control blocks (ACBs) for databases and program views for you.
+When IMS manages ACBs, IMS no longer requires DBD, PSB, and ACB libraries

 The IMS catalog workflow will provision the catalog to an existing IMS with these steps:
 * Create the catalog database.